ryan-jr/.github.io/_posts/2017-04-03-Chatting Away.md

 2. Test along the way/after each step/module/method/new feature.

+3. Having clear/simple method names and variable names goes a long way.

+4. Having scanners/input(s) grouped together with the requests/print statements for information is a good thing too.

 Those two, along with planning/research seem to be a big part of programming for me.

 Another really cool article I came across was on writing your own [language](https://medium.freecodecamp.com/the-programming-language-pipeline-91d3f449c919).
 That's something that I'd like to work up to, but will probably put on the back burner for now.